Spokane pd personal appearance standards

 EARRINGS

 Female officers may wear earrings that do not present a safety hazard.
-Earrings must be a post with a safety back and shall be no larger than a 1/4 inch in diameter.
-Earrings shall not display graphic images, pictures, or slogans of an offensive nature or religious symbolism.
-Earrings shall be limited to one earring per ear.
+Earrings must have a post with a safety back and can be no larger than a 1/4 inch in diameter.
+Earrings cannot display graphic images, pictures, or slogans of an offensive nature or religious symbolism.
+Officers may wear only one earring per ear.